-Former QAnon Follower To Anderson Cooper: ‘I Apologize For Thinking That You Ate Babies’
+Former QAnon Follower To Anderson Cooper: 'I Apologize For Thinking That You Ate Babies'

 Once a fringe phenomenon, QAnon has become part of the conservative mainstream.
 As Reuters reported, more than two dozen congressional candidates in the 2020 election were followers of the far-right group.
 Two of them, Marjorie Taylor Greene of Georgia and Lauren Boebert of Colorado, won seats in the House of Representatives.

-Prominent Republicans, such as House Minority Leader Kevin McCarthy, have denounced QAnon, saying that it has no place in the GOP.
+Prominent Republicans, such as House Minority Leader Kevin McCarthy, have denounced QAnon, saying it has no place in the GOP.
 However, Trump never condemned the radical movement.
 Instead, he promoted content associated with QAnon on his social media pages and even praised the group as patriotic.

 Greene and Boebert have already been involved in a number of controversies.
 Greene recently came under fire for endorsing calls to assassinate prominent Democratic politicians.